Phonics

 Our ongoing, 6-weekly assessment of pupils’ phonics progress is sufficiently frequent and detailed to identify any pupil who is falling behind the programme’s pace.
 If any child does fall behind, targeted support is given immediately through daily 'keep up' sessions.

-Every day in your child’s Phonic lesson they will be introduced to a new phoneme as well as revise previously taught phonemes.
+Every day in your child’s phonics lesson, they will be introduced to a new phoneme as well as revise previously taught phonemes.
 They will then be encouraged to recognise and use these phonemes in their reading and writing.
-In line with best practice your child will be bringing home reading books and word sets that contain taught phonemes to ensure that this new learning becomes fully embedded within their long-term memory.
+In line with best practice, your child will bring home a reading book each week that contains taught phonemes to ensure that this new learning becomes fully embedded within their long-term memory.
+The children read their reading book in a small group three times a week in school so should be wonderful fluent story tellers when the book comes home.

-Mrs Syalon (our phonics lead) has also created a presentation to explain more about our approach to phonics.
+Mrs Syalon has also created a presentation to explain more about our approach to phonics.